TechxArtisanStudio/Openterface/docs/product/minikvm/support/diagnostic-self-check-windows.md

 ## Before you start

+- **Update the app:** Ensure you have the latest version of the [Openterface Windows app](/app) installed before running diagnostics.
+Check the app menu for updates.
 - Connect Mini-KVM to both **Host** and **Target**.
 - Keep the target device idle during testing (especially during Stress Test).